-Deka sits on the edge of her roommate’s bed, clutching an oversized stuffed koala she has lovingly named Burp Chanel West Coast Rodriguez.
-She’s still situating herself, surrounded by pillows and looking for the perfect mix.
-Deka has finally created the optimal space to share some of the things it would’ve taken me a while to learn about her otherwise.
-She delivers the first few statements about herself in just above a whisper.
+Deka sits on the edge of their roommate’s bed, clutching an oversized stuffed koala they have lovingly named Burp Chanel West Coast Rodriguez. they’re still situating themself, surrounded by pillows and looking for the perfect mix.
+Deka has finally created the optimal space to share some of the things it would’ve taken me a while to otherwise learn about them, they deliver the first few statements about themself in just above a whisper.

 “My name is Deka, I am a first generation Somali-American fashion designer creating one-off custom pieces under the name Provocant Yute.”

-The mix playing in the background switches from bombastic to relaxed, each track backing up Deka’s narration of life lessons; her affinity for Sega Bodega and not taking herself too seriously.
+The mix playing in the background switches from bombastic to relaxed, each track backing up Deka’s narration of life lessons; their affinity for Sega Bodega and not taking themself too seriously.

-Coming from a strict Muslim household she describes growing up feeling alienated by American culture.
-Despite being a very curious kid, her rigid upbringing allowed her very little opportunity to experiment with anything.
-What influences her now is just the freedom to create.”
+Coming from a strict Muslim household they describe growing up feeling alienated by American culture.
+Despite being a very curious kid, their rigid upbringing allowed them very little opportunity for experimentation.
+What influences them now is just the freedom to create.